threefoldtech/zos/docs/manual/zmachine/zmachine.md

 This is a simple tutorial on how to create your own VM image
-> Note: Please consider checking the official vm images repo on the hub before building your own image. this can save you a lot of time (and network traffice) here <https://hub.grid.tf/tf-official-vms>
+> Note: Please consider checking the official vm images repo on the hub before building your own image. this can save you a lot of time (and network traffic) here <https://hub.grid.tf/tf-official-vms>

 ### Use one of ubuntu cloud-images